Know Your Rights

 As authorities gain more knowledge and awareness about nursing home abuse and neglect, more legal cases will likely gain momentum around the country.
 It is up to the relatives of nursing home residents to encourage their loved ones to come forward about nursing home abuse.
 Family and friends should try to detect signs of potential abuse before it reaches a critical point.
 If a loved one is in nursing home care, know what to look for and how to report suspected abuse in New York.

-How to Report Nursing Home Abuse in New York
+How to File a Nursing Home Abuse Complaint in New York

 Types of Nursing Home Abuse